Not Quite Right by Elaine Jarvik and Robert Benjamin.

 This play captures the spirit of the 1940s when the world was at war and pop music meant “Strike Up the Band” and “Boogie Woogie Bugle Boy.”
 The radio calvcade’s harassed producer copes with a drunk lead singer, the delivery boy who wants a chance in front of the mike, the second banana who dreams of singing a ballad, and the trumpet playing sound effects man who chooses a fighter plane over Glenn Miller.

-Dog Sees God: Confessions of a Teenage Blockhead by Bert V. Royal.
-Directed by Ken Milder.
+Dog Sees God: Confessions of a Teenage Blockhead by Bert V. Roya.

 This unauthorized parody follows the familiar characters of the Peanuts comic strip, now teenagers, as they deal with very difficult issues confronting young adults, including drug use, suicide, eating disorders — and the loss of a beloved dog to rabies.
 A dark comedy, the play moves through increasingly harrowing events to an ending both hopeful and haunting.

-Acclaimed as a modern dramatic masterpiece, Rosencrantz & Guildenstern Are Dead is the tale of Hamlet as told from the worm’s-eye view of two minor characters in Shakespeare’s play.
+Acclaimed as a modern dramatic masterpiece, Rosencrantz and Guildenstern Are Dead is the tale of Hamlet as told from the worm’s-eye view of two minor characters in Shakespeare’s play.
 In Tom Stoppard’s best-known work, the Shakespearean Laurel and Hardy finally get a chance to take the lead role, but do so in a world where reality and illusion intermix, and where fate leads the two characters to a tragic but inevitable end.
-Brief appearances of major characters from Hamlet, who enact fragments of the original play’s scenes, add to the bewilderment of the two protagonists, who voice their confusion at the progress of events occurring onstage without them in Hamlet.